01 of 05

 Plan Your Lake Tahoe Vacation Like a Pro

-Imagine having a California travel writer with over a decade of experience living next door.
-Let's have a chat and we'll share our best Lake Tahoe tips with you.
-Use them to plan a no-fuss, no-hassle trip to Lake Tahoe and your traveling companions will think you're a wizard of the highest order.
+Use these tips to plan a no-fuss, no-hassle trip to Lake Tahoe and your traveling companions will think you're a wizard of the highest order.

-What to Bring on a Lake Tahoe Vacation
+What to Take on a Lake Tahoe Vacation

-- Clothing: No matter what time of year it is, the weather at Lake Tahoe is likely to be different than where you live.
-Find out in the Lake Tahoe Climate Guide as a general guideline and check the forecast in the same place, just before you go.
+Clothing: No matter what time of... year it is, the weather at Lake Tahoe is likely to be different than where you live.
+Check the forecast before you pack or you might regret not doing it later.

-- For the Car: In winter, you may need... snow chains.
-Find out about the requirements at the CalTrans website - and be prepared in case of traffic jams by filling up your tank, emptying your bladder and taking along some water and snacks.
+For the Car: In winter, you may need snow chains.
+Find out about the requirements - and be prepared in case of traffic jams by filling up your tank, emptying your bladder and taking along some water and snacks.

-- Be Prepared for Elevation: Find out what to pack and how to stay comfortable at Lake Tahoe
+Be Prepared for Elevation: Find out how to stay comfortable at Lake Tahoe.